 - Recognizing the education and research necessary to develop better long-term solutions

-This workshop is part of a larger program at the Toda Peace Institute on Social Media and Peacebuilding which includes a series of policy briefs, beginning with a peacebuilding review of the “Social Media Impacts on Social and Political Goods" in October 2018.
+This workshop is part of a larger program at the Toda Peace Institute on Social Media, Technology and Peacebuilding which includes a series of policy briefs, beginning with a peacebuilding review of the “Social Media Impacts on Social and Political Goods" in October 2018.
 The Toda Peace Institute is planning further policy briefs, workshops, and a “Global Summit on Technology and Peacebuilding” planned for 2020.